quangtn266/LancgChain/README.md

 # LancgChain
-Some mini demos for using Langchain for LLM, OpenAI.
+Some mini demos of Langchain for LLM, OpenAI.